CrystalMBrown/Data-Analytics-Portfolio/README.md

 I would start by cross-referencing:

-- Product releases and feature changes
+- Product releases and feature changes.
-- Support ticket volume and sentiment
+- Support ticket volume and sentiment.
-- Marketing campaigns or messaging shifts
+- Marketing campaigns or messaging shifts.

 The goal is to identify what changed during this period.